Contents

 Micro Mixer Circuit using TA7137

 For the micromixer circuit using TA7137, you can use approximately four input channels.
-They include AUX, microphone signal, FM tuners, and other varied signals.
+They include AUX, microphone signals, FM tuners, and other varied signals.
 Besides, it has a miniature size, good versatility, and is affordable.

 Micro mixer circuit diagram using TA7137